Kahatagasdigiliya Sri Gonagiri Rajamaha Viharaya – ගෝනගිරි රජමහා විහාරය

 Loading...

-I am in Kahatagasdigiliya, a serene farming village in Eastern part of Anuradhapura.
+I am in Kahatagasdigiliya, a serene farming village in the Eastern part of Anuradhapura.
 It is five p.m. in the evening.
 The sun is hot and beating down upon the vast stretch of ruined paddy fields and chenas, that stretch in all directions.
 I see the remains of dead trees and dried land, prominent signs of a severe drought that has affected the village.
 Villagers flock to tanks for ablutions where water is scarce.
-Women carry pots to fetch water from distance tanks where water the levels have drastically reduced due to the prevailing drought, in the Rajarata.
-A little beyond the town of Kahatagasdigiliya, my destination, is the historic Gonagiri Rajamaha Viharaya which rises majestically against the backdrop of huge rock boulder.
+Women carry pots to fetch water from distant tanks where water levels have drastically reduced due to the prevailing drought, in the Rajarata.
+A little beyond the town of Kahatagasdigiliya, my destination is the historic Gonagiri Rajamaha Viharaya which rises majestically against the backdrop of a huge rock boulder.

 After a rickety bus journey from Colombo, I step into the chief incumbent’s Avasa Ge which is built on a comer of a rock boulder.
 Following my meeting with the chief incumbent of the temple I sit on a small chair and relax for a few minutes.
 Through the arch windows of the Avasa Ge, I see a huge rock boulder and stone parapets stretch to vast areas of the temple premises.